 Dogs and humans have lived together for many thousands of years.

 All dogs need to be exercised and play outdoors.
-Exercising the dog for 30 minutes per day would not only greatly increase the weekly physical activity levels of the owner, but it also increases potential opportunities for social interaction.
+Exercising your dog for at least 60 minutes per day would not only greatly increase your weekly daily activity levels, but it also increases potential opportunities for social interaction, or creating lasting friendships.

 Dogs are incredible creatures and they deserve to be raised properly.
-They are always excited to see you, you are never home alone, they reduce stress levels, can be your protector you and are loyal.
+They are always excited to see you, you are never home alone, they reduce stress levels, are loyal and will be your protector!

 Dogs have the ability to adapt and move on quite well.
 However, when Fido is exposed to stress for some time, it can become chronic or result in unwanted behaviour.
-Through my own dog adoption and training experience, I help you find out if you are a dog lover or a dog dreamer, or maybe get you to the right balanced mindset a dog desperately needs.
+Through my volunteer work in dog adoption and experience, I can help you find out if you are a dog lover or a dog dreamer, and may help get you int to the right balanced mindset a dog desperately needs.

 When a dog needs security

-When a dog has been exposed to too much negative or destructive human behaviour, it's not surprising that your dog may create anxiety or aggression.
+When a dog has been exposed to too much negative or destructive human behaviour, it's not surprising that your dog may create anxiety or other unwanted or dangerous behaviour.

 “Every animal wants a connection.
 They want to be loved, they want to be respected and appreciated.” ~James Tsai

-It is always good to check with your veterinarian to see if there are no internal factors causing bad behaviour, such as low levels of serotonin.
+Is your dog withdrawn from his daily activities?
+However, it's uncommon a dog suffers from long term depression, they can feel down, especially during major life changes.
+In some cases a stressed dog can become obsessive in licking it's paws; it releases a small dose of endorphins.
+Sometimes it becomes repetitive as the dog has become addictive to the feeling.
+In general you might see this behaviour when a dog is out of it's comfort zone.
+In addition, it's good to check with your veterinarian to see if there are no other internal factors causing this behaviour or other more aggressive behaviour.
+Sometimes this can be caused due to low levels of serotonin.
 A recent study showed that low levels of serotonin (a brain chemical) may be linked to aggression in dogs.
-For humans, this can lead to depression and anxiety.
+As for humans, this can lead to depression and anxiety.
 Oxytocin or the 'feel good' chemical shows the same effect for both humans and dogs; it works on our social behaviour, and for dogs, this is no different.